-Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+Novice Benchmark Interpersonal Listening/Speaking or Signing This is my goal. l can do this with help. l can do this consi stent I have provid ed eviden I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions. neip. ly. ce to demon strate this.

 How can I exchange information and ideas in conversations?

-I can request and provide information by asking and answering a few simple questions on very familiar and everyday topics, using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can ask who, what, where or when questions about a party.
-I can contribute to a conversation about music by giving an example of a style I like.
-I can share the time and date of an upcoming community event.
-I can respond to a math question reciting a simple mathematical operation (e.g., 2 times 3 is 6).
-I can interact with a partner in class to complete a "fill-in-the-blank" worksheet in a science or other lesson. ✓ How can I meet my needs in conversations?
-I can express basic needs related to familiar and everyday activities, using a mixture of practiced or memorized words, phrases, simple sentences and questions.
-Examples I can I can introduce someone else and ask a few related questions.
-I can say that I am hungry, cold or tired and ask others.
-I can ask and answer simple questions about homework.
-I can politely ask someone to repeat something I did not understand.
-I can ask and understand how much something costs. ✓ How can I express and react to preferences and opinions in conversations?
-I can express my preferences or feelings and react to those of others, using a mixture of practiced or memorized words, phrases, simple sentences and questions.
-Examples I can I can exchange preferences with my friends about our likes and dislikes.
-I can ask and answer questions about what kinds of chores are easier or more enjoyable.
-I can add to a conversation what I like and dislike about having a pet.
-I can exchange preferences about which subjects I like or dislike.
-I can ask and answer questions about favorite singers. ✓
+can request and provide information by asking and answering a few simple questions on very amiliar and everyday topics, using a mixture of practiced or memorized words, phrases and simple entences. x Examples • I can I can ask who, what, where or when questions about a party. • I can contribute to a conversation about music by giving an example of a style I like.
+I can share the time and date of an upcoming community event. • I can respond to a math question reciting a simple mathematical operation (e.g., 2 times 3 is 6).
+I can interact with a partner in class to complete a "fill-in-the-blank" worksheet in a science or other lesson.
+How can I meet my needs in conversations? can express basic needs related to familiar and everyday activities, using a mixture of practiced or nemorized words, phrases, simple sentences and questions. i can X How can I express and react to preferences and opinions in conversations? can express my preferences or feelings and react to those of others, using a mixture of practiced or nemorized words, phrases, simple sentences and questions. x i can i can exchange preferences with my friends about our likes and dislikes. i can ask and answer questions about what kinds of chores are easier or more enjoyable. i can add to a conversation what I like and dislike about having a pet. i can exchange preferences about which subjects I like or dislike. i can ask and answer questions about favorite singers.